maRce10/brmsish/README.md

 library(brmsish)
 ```

-Use it under your own rish.
+Use it under your own risk.
 But if you do, please cite
 [brmsish](https://marce10.github.io/brmsish/) as follows:

 Araya-Salas (2022), *brmsish: random stuff on brms bayesian models*.
 R